Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

 We add a couple of helper methods like *public bool IsTokenExpired()* which duplicates interface method, but uses internal token object.
 Constructor takes interfaces for parameters and REST client.

-The AsanaParametersservice stores all neccessary constants and variables meaningful for asana interaction.
+The AsanaParametersService stores all neccessary constants and variables meaningful for asana interaction.

 ---
     using Fr8.Infrastructure.Utilities.Configuration;